MICHIGAN COINS FOR

 town buried in the sand); Mt.
 Baldhead. |

-set of 4 from this popular beach shop along Lake Michigan.
 Rolled on uncirculated copper cents.
-Designs: Michigan map “fresh water
+Designs: Michigan map “fresh water spoiled”; pier with

-spoiled”; pier with lighthouses; Surf Shop logo; U.S. Coast Guard. |
+lighthouses; Surf Shop logo; U.S. Coast Guard. |

-SILVERSIDES SUBMARINE MUSEUM Muskegon,
+U.S.S.
+SILVERSIDES SUBMARINE

-Michigan This machine was added in 2021
+MUSEUM Muskegon, Michigan This machine was added in 2021 and features 5

-and features 5 designs.
-Rolled on
+designs.
+Rolled on uncirculated copper

-uncirculated copper cents.
+cents.
 Designs: museum building; U.S.S.
+Silversides hull

-Silversides hull view; USCGS McLane; Silversides port view; Silversides
+view; USCGS McLane; Silversides port view; Silversides flying flag.
+Designer initials: JP. |

 |||||